 Code-driven.
 The result of your post should be something a reader can build upon.
 The code should be clearly explained and helpfully split up.

 Does my post have to be about Vonage products?

 Your posts must involve Vonage products.
 It can be any of them: Messages, Voice, Video, Verify, Conversation APIs, or one of the other tools of our communication suite.

 - Beginner-level tutorials on how to use Vonage APIs

 - Thought leadership articles

-- Introduction to different frameworks, programming languages, and modern development techniques
+- Introduction to third-party frameworks, programming languages, and modern development techniques

-- Articles on a broad topic such as trends in development or anything that is not a step-by-step tutorial
+- Anything that is not a step-by-step tutorial

 - Articles that have already been published on other platforms

 - Tutorials on topics that we have already covered.
-You can check what we have already published on our learning platform
+You can check what we have already published on our Vonage developer blog

 Who Owns Your Work?